Your lease will explain the ownership of your home, it is like to be one of the following categories:

 When a buyer submits an enquiry form on your property listing, this will come to you by email so that you can arrange a viewing with them directly.

 Ask your buyer to submit an application form following their viewing.
-We'll ask a mortgage broker to check they can afford the monthly repayments.
-When they've been approved we'll write to you by email.
+We’ll ask a mortgage broker to check they can afford the monthly repayments.
+When they’ve been approved we’ll write to you by email.
+You should be aware that cash buyers will also need to speak to the broker to have their affordability signed off.

 We utilise a company called 99 Home Ltd to arrange for photography of your home and to advertise your home on Rightmove and Zoopla.
 Guinness will pay the cost of this directly to 99 Home Ltd.